blue-jay/blue-jay.github.io.hugo/content/structure/index.md

 asset/
 |----dynamic/    - private assets like SASS files, single JavaScript files, and logo.png for favicon generation
 |----static/     - public assets like CSS, JavaScript, and favicon.ico for Android, Apple, etc
-bootstrap/	     - package for initial set up of the application controller/	     - packages with routes and application logic database/
+boot/            - package for initial set up of the application controller/	     - packages with routes and application logic filestorage/     - files uploaded from an HTML form generate/	     - template pairs (.gen and .json) for generating code using jay lib/             - packages you'll build that are used by the application (recommended to build with minimum dependencies) middleware/      - packages that return a http.Handler to wrap around routes for ACL, request logging, etc migration/       - migration database files
-|----migration/  - SQL files for migration database up and down
+|----mysql/      - MySQL files for migrating database up and down
-generate/	     - template pairs (.gen and .json) for generating code using jay lib/             - packages with minimum dependencies middleware/      - packages that return a http.Handler to wrap around routes for ACL, request logging, etc model/		     - packages with database queries and structs matching tables view/            - HTML templates parsed using the Go html/template package viewfunc/        - packages that return a template.FuncMap for use in views
+model/		     - packages with database queries and structs matching tables view/            - HTML templates parsed using the Go html/template package viewfunc/        - packages that return a template.FuncMap for use in views